ga4gh/experiments-metadata/README.md

 * [Identifiers](./identifiers.md): This checklist contains identifiers that are relevant to include with a genomic dataset.

 ## Mappings / Implementations
-[This section](mappings/README.md) provides a mapping of existing platforms and projects to the Experiments Metadata Checklist.
+* [This section](mappings/README.md) provides a mapping of existing platforms and projects to the Experiments Metadata Checklist.
+* It is currently the semantic mappings.
+* [Use cases](use_cases/README.md) provides more detail about why and how one can use this checklist.

 ## Useful documentation